noodlekid/raccoons-den/content/projects/dog-leg.md

 In the most trivial configuration we have two happy nodes A (the base station) and C (the rover).
 We have perfect line of sight, no obstructions, everyone is happy, data is flying over the air.
 ![[Pasted image 20251021215059.png]]
-But life is misreable and like Buddism tells us, all suffering.
-We have lost all line of sight, there no possibllity of getting our data through this obstruction (realistically at least).
+But life is miserable and like Buddhism tells us, life is suffering.
+We have lost all line of sight, there no possibility of getting our data through this obstruction (realistically at least).
 But what if...
 ![[Pasted image 20251021215113.png]]
 we added a intermidate relay node (B) to relay any messages it catches from the rover back to the base station!
 Alright, job done, our obstructions have been navigated with careful relay placement and a smart routing syst...
 ![[Pasted image 20251021215138.png]]
 Fuckkkkk.
-So theres a limitation to what we can do reliably due to this system having a hidden node.
+So there's a limitation to what we can do reliably due to this system having a hidden node.
 Node A is aware of B and it's timing of messages, C is aware of A's existence, and B of course knows about both A and C. But the problem is that A is not aware of C and vice versa.
 This means that both A and C might try to send signals to B simultaneously leading to race conditions, dropping entire packets.
-This is the hidden node problem, and is something that is difficult to solve effeciently simply with software.
-One such way is through TDMA which is a protocol/mechanism in which each node is assigned a schedule of when it can send and cannot send.
+This is the hidden node problem, and is something that is difficult to solve efficiently simply with software.
+One such way is through TDMA (time division multiple access) which is a mechanism in which each node is assigned a schedule of when it can send and cannot send.
 This ensures that A and C never send B data at the same time.
-Unfortunetly this is not an option for us to implment on the existing system (yet...) .
+Unfortunately this is not an option for us to implement on the existing system (yet...) .
 ![[Pasted image 20251021215152.png]]
 To solve this hidden node problem we simply set up two radios on the relay, both dedicated to receiving (and transmitting) from only one each.
 By still being able to capture from both sides we can simply buffer the packets on our controller driving the radios and process two streams asynchronously.
 This does come at a few challenges where we need to source a device with slots for 2 radios (or two built in), and buy 2 radios, and 2 antennas for the one relay.
 So a little more expensive, and a little more complex, but way more robust, which for mission critical features like communication is vital.
 ![[Pasted image 20251021215207.png]]